 Now don’t miss this if you are seeing the Grand Canyon!
 You are driving through the middle of the desert where the ground is brown and dead, and out of nowhere on the side of the road next to some temporary type buildings is a crack in the ground that drops about 300 feet.

 From above you’d never suspect what lies below.
 This landmark is on the Navajo reservation and costs about $50 a person to see.
 We used a tour company called Ken's Tours, and they were great.
 A Navajo guide will take you down some ladders underground so you can see the famous slot canyons.

 We did the lower canyon; there are two canyons: the lower and the upper.
 They say the lower canyon is easier, it took us about an hour to walk through.
 I loved being below the earth’s surface and wondering who had been there before me.
 This would have made for an incredible fortress.

 These photos were taken on my iPhone but certainly look professional— it is just that photogenic.

-Our visit in July consisted of midday temperatures around 113 degrees; yes, Phoenix is famous for their heat.
-At least its dry heat, for some reason it doesn’t seem to bother me much.
-I also love Phoenix for its natural beauty, the Saguaro Cactus’ are super cool to me!
-They are so cool that apple gave them their own emoji.
+Our visit in July consisted of midday temperatures around 113 degrees; yes, Phoenix is famous for its heat.
+At least it's a dry heat, for some reason it doesn’t seem to bother me much.
+I also love Phoenix for its natural beauty, the Saguaro Cactus’ is super cool to me!
+They are so cool that Apple gave them their own emoji.

 If you are in the area and want to camp, or just want an awesome sandwich or craft beer be sure to stop by my uncle Tommy's campground— Woody Mountain Campground.